North Korea Executed 4 Top Officials After Failed Summit With Trump, Mike Pompeo Has Nothing ‘To Add To That’

 “It does appear that the next time we have serious conversations, my counterpart will be someone else,” Pompeo went on to acknowledge, when pressed on the question by ABC News interviewer Jonathan Karl.

-After the first Trump-Kim summit in June of 2018, the two leaders signed declaration supposedly committing North Kore auto “denuclearization,” as NPR reported.
+After the first Trump-Kim summit in June of 2018, the two leaders signed a declaration supposedly committing North Korea to “denuclearization,” as NPR reported.

 After the 2018 summit, a seemingly giddy Trump took to Twitter to declare that North Korea was “no longer a nuclear threat,” and “everybody can now feel much safer than the day I took office.”